 If you are new to watercolor, you are probably wondering what kind of paper you should use.
 After all, you want to get some amazing effects without too much work.
 The answer is: it depends.

-Watercolor painting can be something you do to just relax too, and not necessarily to advance any artistic skill.
-Just to enjoy the flow and let loose creativity without expecting any kind of result.
+But what if you want to use cheaper paper because you're painting for relaxation only?
+Just to enjoy and let loose creativity without expecting any kind of artistic result.
 In that case, you may want to go for ordinary sketching paper.
-In the video below, I am painting the same illustration on both watercolor paper and sketching paper.
+In the video below, I'm painting the same illustration on both watercolor paper and sketching paper.
 You will see that you can get some pretty nice effects on plain sketching paper too.
-Another option is to use cheaper watercolor paper that is not made from cotton.
+Another option is to use watercolor paper that is not 100% cotton, it costs a lot less.

-In the video, I have printed out my own illustration on a regular laser printer.
-I can do this because the watercolor paper I'm using is light, only 185g.
-After mounting the printed illustration on a wooden board with watercolor tape, I brushed off excess powder from the laser toner.
-And then I started painting.
+The line art in the video I have first printed out on a regular laser printer.
+I can do this because the watercolor paper I'm using is light, only 190g.
+After mounting the printed illustration on a wooden board with watercolor tape, I brushed off excess powder from the laser toner and started painting.

-I want to ask you one question.
-Have you noticed the word JOY in the illustration?
+Just for fun- did you notice the word JOY in the illustration?
 It's my way of being creative with hand lettering, weaving words into illustrations.
-More on that in my next tutorial.
-Creative drawing without regard for realistic rendering is also super relaxing and fun!
+Creative drawing without regard for realistic rendering can be very relaxing.